matze-dd/Tex2txt/README.md

                                    ^^^^
 ```
 <a name="example-html-report"></a>
-Invoked with option --html, the script produces an HTML report:
+Run with option --html, the script produces an HTML report:

 ![HTML report](shell.png)